ereslibre/kubernetes-cluster-vagrant/README.md

 kube-system   kube-scheduler-master3            1/1       Running   0          86s       10.0.2.15    master3   <none>           <none>
 ```

-This profile will create a load balancer (haproxy) that will be the entry point
+A load balancer (haproxy) will be created, what will be the entry point for all
-for all master nodes.
+master node apiservers.
 The `kubeconfig` file that will get generated in your
 `$HOME/.kube/config` will include the reference to this load balancer IP
 address.